segejung/Web-Data-Scraper/GroupProject/Design-Team/design-discussion.md

 ## Design 1 [Roger Kiew]
 ![Design 1](../images/Design1.png)
 ### Pros
 SJ: The cleanest looking UML from our team.
+It has a global variable that scores and settings are accessed from.
 ### Cons
 SJ: The class diagram is broad and does not address a lot of the detail in the requirements.
-More details would have helped for enterWord(), statistics, and initializeBoard.
-Probably need statistics class to be added.
+The diagram could help with more detail on enterWord(), statistics, and initializeBoard.

 ## Design 2 [SeGe Jung]
 ![Design 2](../images/Design2.png)
 ### Pros
 ### Cons
+SJ: UI could be consolidated into one Main UI

 ## Design 3 [Brian Hoang]
 ![Design 3](../images/Design3.png)